MotusWTS/motus/inst/doc/upstream_api.md

 ### get batches by receiver project ###

-   batches_for_receiver_project (P, TS)
+   batches_for_receiver_project (projectID, ts)

-       - P: integer project ID
+       - projectID: integer project ID
-       - TS: numeric timestamp
+       - ts: numeric timestamp

-   - return a list of all batches from receivers in project P, where the tsSG of the batch is >= TS
+   - return a list of all batches from receivers in project projectID, where the processing timestamp of the batch is >= `ts`

    - columns should include these fields (as they exist in the transfer tables):